p2panda/handbook/website/docs/tutorials/mushroom-app.md

 :::note Why is `seqNum` and `logId` a string?

 p2panda supports `u64` integers for sequence numbers and log id but JavaScript only supports up to [53bit](https://262.ecma-international.org/6.0/#sec-number.max_safe_integer) to encode numbers.
 There is [`BigInt`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt/BigInt) as well but we can't use it inside of JSON (which is the format of the GraphQL response).
+This is why we represent numbers in JavaScript as strings!
+They can be of any size then and latest when they arrive in the WebAssembly code they will be checked and correctly converted into `u64`.

 :::